 These lifestyle changes are going to be significantly different for each person.
 Your therapist will walk you through all 168 hours of the week to show you what has to change each and every hour of each and every day.
 For any individual there could be dozens of lifestyle changes you will begin that will likely help bring down volume.

-Processes and content of lifestyle changes differ from individual to individual.
+Processes and content of perhaps two dozen lifestyle changes differ from individual to individual.

 One singular example of a lifestyle change would be to begin to almost never "listen" to your tinnitus, simply be aware that it is there.
 There is a challenging learning curve here and these things are done all day, all week, all month, all year.
 The changes make or break the probability of remission and they are typically learned behaviors.
 Sounds easy but it takes patience, effort and endurance and a coach/therapist/doctor with a broad range of experience in capturing tinnitus remission.

 Another singular example of a lifestyle change for most to begin is the process of getting well, you literally move to a lifestyle of thinking about things "outside of yourself."
-Sounds odd, but that is a factor in getting well.
+This is an almost universal factor in getting well.
 These kinds of "lifestyle changes" are overlooked by just about everyone, but without adopting them your chances at improvement are small.
 Very small.
 The way you "go through" your daily life ultimately will determine whether you will experience silence again.

 You can take all the meds you want.
 They will help.
 But if you want the tinnitus to remit, the lifestyle factors are as important as the medications.
 They are not an option.
 One or the other will not cause remission.
 You need both.